The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 “Then don’t accept them,” Alma said.
 “Just have someone look under the false bottom of the middle drawer in your chambers.”

-The words landed like a blow.
+The words hit him like a blow.

 Not the prosecutor.